 Elements of the Cause of Action for Abandonment

-Each one of the following five elements has to be present for a patient to get a proper civil source of action for the tort of abandonment:
+All the following five elements must be present for a patient to possess a proper civil cause of action for the tort of abandonment:

 1. Healthcare treatment was unreasonably discontinued.

 2. The termination of healthcare was contrary to the patient's will or devoid of the patient's knowledge.